ml-archive/keychain/README.md

 - `func findUser(request: Request) -> EventLoopFuture<User>` which is where you do a search for the user you were presented in the `init` method
 - `func verify(using signer: JWTSigner) throws` which will verify that your token is still valid

-Furthermore you need to tell your `KeychainPayload` what its `associatedtype` for User translates to.
+Furthermore you need to tell your `KeychainPayload` what its `associatedtype` for `User` translates to.

-Here is an example that uses elements from a JWT token and verifies that the `ext` part is not expired.
+Here is an example that uses elements from a JWT token and verifies that the expiration (`exp`) claim is not expired.
 Note that `findUser` in this case only returns a test user.
 In real life you probably want to do a lookup somewhere where users are stored.

 ```swift
 import JWT